SimCmngs/IT-IssuesDiagnosedAndResolved/README.md

-# Diagnosed and Resolved 75+ Common IT Issues - LISTED
+# 75+ Common IT Issues: Diagnosed and Resolved

+*75 common IT issues that were resolved whilst managing a virtual help desk.*

+> *(Bootcamp training experience included)*

+---

 [ SOFTWARE ]